Color blind perspective, glasses and flowers

 ADA Compliance

-The United Nations has deemed Web Accessibility a basic human right.
+The United Nations has deemed web accessibility a basic human right.

 The Americans with Disabilities ACT (ADA) includes websites as they are a place of public accommodation.
 Below are a few points from ADA:

-• For those receiving Federal funding, those funds could be revoked for being in non-compliance.
+• For those receiving federal funding, those funds could be revoked for being in non-compliance.

 • Target agreed to settle a lawsuit for $6 million into a ‘Damages Fund’ for members of a class action lawsuit as well as $3.7 million in attorney fees.